Northern NSW, in particular the Northern Rivers region, represents everything that’s great about holidays.

 After you’ve snapped at beaches, national parks, and other sensational scenery, try these attractions:

-To quench a thirst, head straight for Stone & Wood brewery in Byron Bay and sip on its tasty microbrews.
-Brewery tours are available but should be booked in advanced.
+To quench a thirst, head straight for Stone & Wood in Byron Bay and sip on its tasty microbrews.
+Tours of this iconic brewery are available but should be booked in advanced.